dickreuter/Poker/readme.rst

 - [x] Fix pylint errors and improve code quality
 - [ ] Update tests.
 Some are currently outdated.
 More tests are needed
 - [ ] Add more strategies
-- [ ] Combine the bot with the neuron_poker project and have it play based on learned strategies via self-play based on reinforcement learning
+- [ ] Switch from using pytesseract to tesserocr to speed up OCR, this should considerably speed up the bot
+- [ ] Better Analyze the collected data to improve strategies

 Making fixes in the code